xiaojieli0903/MaskAgain/README.md

 We provide the script for visualization in [`vis_kd.sh`](scripts/vis_kd.sh).

-## 👍 Acknowledgements

-This project is built upon [VideoMAE](https://github.com/MCG-NJU/VideoMAE.git).
-Thanks to the contributors of this great codebase.

 ## ✏️ Citation

-If you think this project is helpful, please feel free to leave a star⭐️ and cite our paper:
+If you find this project useful for your research, please considering leaving a star⭐️ and citing our paper:

 ```
 @inproceedings{li2023mask,